-The MBA program is designed so that participants can complete the sequence of 12 core and four credit hours of field experiences and seminars in two years (two core courses per semester for six consecutive semesters plus four hours of elective seminars).
+The MBA program is designed so that participants can complete the sequence of 12 core and four credit hours of field experiences or seminars in two years (two core courses per semester for six consecutive semesters plus four hours of elective seminars), but the pace at which students proceed through the curriculum is flexible to accommodate individual needs.
 The core courses run one evening per week, for 12 weeks.
 Each class meeting is three hours and 10 minutes in duration.
 The three-week terms for elective seminars are offered in the Fall and Spring semesters.
-No seminars will be scheduled in the Summer semester.